tequeter/dryspec/UI-Codex.md

-# LeanSDD in Codex CLI
+# DrySpec in Codex CLI

-LeanSDD is available in Codex CLI as the `/prompts:leansdd` slash-command.
-It provides a LeanSDD-aware specification coach and reviewer that helps you design, refine, and critique lightweight Agile specifications for your project, all within a single conversation.
+DrySpec is available in Codex CLI as the `/prompts:dryspec` slash-command.
+It provides a DrySpec-aware specification coach and reviewer that helps you design, refine, and critique lightweight Agile specifications for your project, all within a single conversation.

-You can invoke it from any repository where you want to apply LeanSDD-style specs; the assistant understands the core LeanSDD concepts and adapts to the files and Constitution in your current project.
+You can invoke it from any repository where you want to apply DrySpec-style specs; the assistant understands the core DrySpec concepts and adapts to the files and Constitution in your current project.

-## What `/prompts:leansdd` knows
+## What `/prompts:dryspec` knows

-`/prompts:leansdd` is preloaded with LeanSDD’s key ideas:
+`/prompts:dryspec` is preloaded with DrySpec’s key ideas:

 - **Constitution**
   - Assumes your project has a “Constitution” file (typically `AGENTS.md`, `CLAUDE.md`, or similar) that is always in context.